 Acorn TV is home to classic and current shows from Britain, Ireland, Australia, and a few other countries.
 It’s a fantastic Netflix alternative, offering popular TV shows like Inspector George Gently, Doc Martin, Midsomer Murders, and plenty of others.
 Most Americans are not familiar with these shows, but trust me, they are definitely worth watching.
 There are also a few movies available, but the selection isn’t very big.

 YouTube is a great free Netflix alternative, although it’s a bit different than the other options on this list.
-You’ll find a few great movies on the platform including Better Off Dead and The Blair Witch Project, as well as a number of episodes from various TV shows like the hilarious Mr. Bean and the classy crime-fighting Columbo.
+You’ll find a few great movies on the platform, as well as a number of episodes from various TV shows like the hilarious Mr. Bean and the classy crime-fighting Columbo.

 However, the overall selection of movies and TV shows isn’t nearly as good as what you get with Netflix and other streaming services like Hulu.
 But you do get to watch other types of content including vlogs from popular creators like Casey Neistat, funny cat videos, or smartphone reviews.
 Sometimes, these types of videos are more entertaining than the latest episode of Stranger Things.